nextbreakpoint/nextfractal/README.md

 ## BUILD INSTRUCTIONS

 You can build NextFractal from the source code.
 Checkout or download the source code from GitHub and run the build script.
 The build script requires Apache Ant and Apache Maven.
 By default the script will create a distribution for all platforms.
-Run script with target to build the distribution for a specific platform only.
-Apple command-line development tools are required to build MacOS distribution.
+Use a different target to build the distribution for a specific platform only.
+Apple command-line development tools are also required to build the distribution for MacOS.

 Get the code from https://github.com/nextbreakpoint/nextfractal: